subaru-de/ObsidianDocs/NxtE_Docs/Papers/DCML-大模型数据侧.md

 To combat toxicity, we preprocess our pool to remove NSFW content and blur human faces detected in images.
 ## 3 The DataComp benchmark
 While traditional benchmarks emphasize model design, DataComp is centered around dataset development.

+two tracks:
+one where participants must filter samples from the pools we provide

+The true data constraint is the size of the reservoir of samples: _candidate pool_ to be filtered.
+To make DataComp a realistic benchmark, we therefore fix the candidate pool in the filtering track.
 ## 4 Baseline
 ## 5 Results and discussion
 ## 6 Limitations and conclusion